Clergy: Sikhism

 Sikh clergy consists of five Jathedars, one each from five takhts or sacred seats.
-The Jathedars are appointed by the Shiromani Gurdwara Parbandhak Committee (SGPC), an elected body of the Sikhs sometimes called the "Parliament of Sikhs."
+The Jathedars are appointed by the Shiromani Gurdwara Parbandhak Committee (SGPC), an elected body of the Sikhs sometimes called the "Parliament of Sikhs".
 The highest seat of the Sikh religion is called Akal Takht and the Jathedar of Akal Takht makes all the important decisions after consultations with the Jathedars of the other four takhts and the SGPC.

 Zoroastrianism

-Mobad and Magi are Clergy of Zoroastrianism.
+Mobad and Magi are the clergy of Zoroastrianism.
 Kartir was one of the powerful and influential of them.

 Traditional religions

 Historically traditional (or pagan) religions typically combine religious authority and political power.
-What this means is that the sacred king or queen is therefore seen to combine both kingship and priesthood within his or her person, even though he or she is often aided by an actual high priest or priestess (see, for example, the Maya priesthood).
-When the functions of political ruler and religious leader are combined in this way, deification could be seen to be the next logical stage of his or her social advancement within his or her native environment, as is found in the case of the Egyptian Pharaohs.
+What this means is that the sacred king or queen is therefore seen to combine both kingship and priesthood within their person, even though he or she is often aided by an actual high priest or priestess (see, for example, the Maya priesthood).
+When the functions of political ruler and religious leader are combined in this way, deification could be seen to be the next logical stage of their social advancement within their native environment, as is found in the case of the Egyptian Pharaohs.
 The Vedic priesthood of India is an early instance of a structured body of clergy organized as a separate and hereditary caste, one that occupied the highest social rung of its nation.
 A modern example of this phenomenon the priestly monarchs of the Yoruba holy city of Ile-Ife in Nigeria, whose reigning Onis have performed ritual ceremonies for centuries for the sustenance of the entire planet and its people.